 Meng-Chieh Liu, 劉孟捷 piano

-A dedicated chamber musician as well as solo artist, he has collaborated with musicians in North America, Europe, Australia, and Asia, in addition to working with artists in other disciplines, including Mikhail Baryshnikov, who invited him to work with the White Oak Dance Project.
-Mr. Liu’s concerts have been broadcast around the world, and a biography about him aired on Taiwanese National Television.
+A dedicated chamber musician, as well as a solo artist, Liu has collaborated with musicians in North America, Europe, and Asia, in addition to working with artists in other disciplines, including dancer Mikhail Baryshnikov and his White Oak Dance Project.

 Thank you for your generous contribution to